daradija/gecco/score/score.md

 $$
 Parameters=Segments * 2
 $$
-where each segment has an angle and a segment length
+where each segment has an angle and a segment length.

 # Connected  Fully vs HTM
 ![alt text](image-8.png)
-Homogeneous Transformation Matrix is a matrix used to perform translation and rotation operations in 3D space.
+Homogeneous Transformation Matrix is a matrix used to perform translation and rotation operations in 2D/3D space.

 # Explainability
 Combining autodifferentiation and HTM, the explainability of the neural system is absolute.

-Connection Hypothesis
+## Connection Hypothesis
 ![alt text](image-2.png)
 * Everything that has a model, has mathematical operations can be connected with gradients.
 * The information is the gradient.
 * All information propagation, if connected from start to finish, a learning process is allowed.

 # Mode
 ## Backpropagation on DDN